-Highlight advantages to the process - A simple description of the advantages of the process (higher density allowances, mixing of uses, a collaborative development process, etc.) could be developed and uploaded the Township's website and made available in print.
-This simple document would compare the straight zoning process versus the PUD process, highlighting the advantages of the latter.
+Highlight advantages to the process.
+Create a simple document outlining the benefits of the PUD process (higher density allowances, mixed uses, collaborative development) and make it available on the Township's website and in print.
+This document should compare the straight zoning process with the PUD process, emphasizing the advantages of the latter.

-Develop a guide for using the Planned Unit Development process - In the 2011 Zoning
+Develop a guide for using the Planned Unit Development process.
+Simplify the review process for PUD applications (detailed in Section 7030 through 7091 of the Zoning Resolution) and include it on the Township's website along with basic information about the process.

-Resolution update, section 7030 through

-7091 details the review process for the

-PUD application.
-This could be simplified

-and included on the Township's website

-along with basic information about the

-process.